learn-co-curriculum/ios-environment-setup-summary/README.md

 ### Homebrew

 [Homebrew](http://brew.sh/) is a package manager for OSX.
 Not only will it help you install packages via commands like `brew install wget` but it will also organize the packages you install and add the appropriate locations to your path.
-As if that weren't enough, Homebrew also ensures that your system configurations are up to date.
+As if that weren't already enough, Homebrew also ensures that your system configurations are up to date.
 Commands like `brew doctor` will help you gauge the health of your system and often provide suggestions for how to fix problems.

 You should be able to type in: `brew doctor` and get output from homebrew.
-Warning and errors are fine, as long as you don't see:
+Warnings and errors are fine as long as you don't see:

 ```bash
 $ brew doctor